How to Fix Drum support bearing noise on Electrolux EFMG527UTT (Gas)

 Step 1

-Unplug the dryer from its power source before touching any internal components — gas dryers carry both electrical and gas hazards, so never skip this.
-Remove the front panel by pulling out the lint housing (1 screw) and releasing the lower panel screws (2 screws), then pull the drum straight forward to expose the bearing surfaces.
+First thing’s first: unplug the dryer from its power source before touching any internal components.
+Gas dryers carry both electrical and gas hazards, so safety comes first.
+Remove the front panel by pulling out the lint housing (1 screw) and releasing the lower panel screws (2 screws).
+Once you’ve done this, pull the drum straight forward to expose the bearing surfaces.
 This access is necessary to inspect and replace every component responsible for drum support noise.

 Step 2

-Inspect the front drum glide pads, which are the 2–4 plastic pads mounted at the bottom of the front bulkhead that the drum lip rides against.
-When these pads wear through their plastic layer down to the metal backing, the metal-on-metal contact produces the characteristic squeal or squeak you are chasing.
+Check the front drum glide pads, which are the 2–4 plastic pads mounted at the bottom of the front bulkhead that the drum lip rides against.
+If these pads wear through their plastic layer down to the metal backing, the metal-on-metal contact produces the characteristic squeal you’re hearing.
 If any pad shows metal exposure or heavy grooving, replace the full set together — mixing worn and new pads creates uneven drum seating.

 Step 3

 Spin each of the two rear drum support rollers by hand to check for the source of the noise.
-A healthy roller spins freely and quietly; rough resistance, a seized roller that won’t turn, or visible side-to-side wobble all indicate a worn bearing or flat spot that causes thumping or grinding under load.
-Replace rollers as a pair even if only one is failing, because the second is equally worn and will fail shortly after.
+A healthy roller spins freely and quietly; if you feel rough resistance, a seized roller that won’t turn, or see visible side-to-side wobble, these are signs of a worn bearing or flat spot that causes thumping or grinding under load.
+Replace rollers as a pair, even if only one is failing, because the second is likely worn and will fail shortly afterward.

 Step 4

 Grip the idler pulley and spin it by hand, feeling and listening for roughness, grinding, or any play in the bearing.
 The idler pulley maintains constant belt tension, and a failing pulley bearing produces a high-pitched squeal that is easy to confuse with glide pad noise.
-Replace the idler pulley assembly if it does not spin smoothly and silently.
+If it doesn’t spin smoothly and silently, replace the idler pulley assembly.

 Step 5

-While the drum is already removed, hold the drive belt and flex it to check for glazing, cracking, or fraying along its length.
-A compromised belt can slip under load, causing intermittent noise and reduced tumbling performance, and replacing it now costs only a few minutes versus a full disassembly later.
+Since the drum is already removed, hold the drive belt and flex it to check for glazing, cracking, or fraying along its length.
+A compromised belt can slip under load, causing intermittent noise and reduced tumbling performance.
+Replacing it now costs only a few minutes versus a full disassembly later.
 Pro tip: take a photo of the original belt routing around the motor shaft and idler pulley before removing anything, so reassembly is straightforward.

 Step 6